Pendragon - Music in the Celtic Tradition

 Kevin Doyle - step dance, percussion

 Kevin has been bringing an exciting visual component to Pendragon’s live shows since 1996 while also adding driving percussion to their tunes.
 A lifelong dancer, Kevin was a U.S. Champion Irish step dancer in his early competitive years and has been entertaining audiences ever since.
 His very traditional style of dancing features complex and exhilarating footwork in a manner that maintains a very close relationship with the earth.
+In 2014, Doyle was awarded a National Endowment for the Arts National Heritage Fellowship, the nation's highest honors in the folk and traditional arts.
 Kevin first learned traditional Irish dance from his mother who was a step dancer in Co.
 Rosscommon, Ireland.
 He also received American tap education from Theresa Landry with whom he explored the different styles of some of the tap greats such as George M. Cohan and Bo-Jangles Robinson.
 During those years, he performed throughout New England with USO shows; for six consecutive summers he entertained audiences at the Steel Pier in Atlantic City.
 Kevin’s unique and dynamic style comes from the integration of traditional Irish step dance with these American tap dance forms.
 In 2004, 2008 and 2011, Kevin starred in the Boston-based "A Christmas Celtic Sojourn," produced by WGBH's Brian O'Donovan.
 In 2010, Kevin was named a Master Artist as part of the Southern New England Folk and Traditional Arts Apprenticeship Program, a collaboration among the Cultural Heritage Arts Program of the Institute for Community Research in Connecticut, the Traditional and Community Arts Program of RI State Council on the Arts; and the Massachusetts Cultural Council.
 Kevin is also part of a remarkable documentary, "Secrets of the Sole," released in 2008 by dancer/ choreographer, Kieran Jordan (www.kieranjordan.com)

 Bob Drouin - fiddle, tenor banjo, bouzouki